 11: 33 am – 11:50 am: Shuttle from Magic Kingdom ⇢ Animal Kingdom

 11:50 am – 2:36 pm: Animal Kingdom (lunch in there somewhere)

 2:36 pm – 2:55 pm: Shuttle from Animal Kingdom ⇢ Hollywood Studios

 5:30 pm – 5:45 pm: Waited for water taxi, husband napped on a bench

 5:45 pm – 6:10 pm: Water taxi from Hollywood Studios ⇢ Epcot Center

 6:10 pm – 9:30 pm: Epcot Center (dinner from 7:30 – 9 pm)

-*I had to pick up media passes from Guest Relations at the park itself, but I highly recommend saving time by pre-purchasing your park tickets at your resort.
-More on that in a minute ⇣⇣⇣
+*I had to pick up my passes from Guest Relations at the park itself.
+However I highly recommend saving time by pre-purchasing your park tickets at your resort.
+More on that in a minute.

 They’ll say you need at least a week to experience Walt Disney World, preferably more.
 Okay, Ritchie Rich.
 Open your wallet or shut your mouth.
 My name is not Ashley Moneybags and I bet yours isn’t either.
 Your name may very well be Ashley Smith though—I think the odds are pretty good on that one.